vharabor/portfolio/README.md

 #Sample acloudguru project

-Sample project using AWS and ReactJS
+Sample project using AWS and ReactJS.